 The Death of Self

-There are a multitude of behavioral deaths that occur each and every day.
+There are a multitude of behavioral deaths that occur each day.
 Those deaths do not entail the loss of someone in a physical sense, but the loss of a particular part of one’s life, a behavior, for example.
 Such as a part of the person we pretended to be before a significant event changed our way of navigating the world.

-The world can be a scary, fear filled place.
+The world can be a scary, fear-filled place.

 We fear failure, truth and ourselves.
 But the death of denying our true self is upon us because we can no longer cope with where we are and who we are.
 We want to be free.
-Our denial laden behaviors must fall away and die in order for us to live.
+Our denial laden behaviors must fall away and die for us to live.

 The life and death of self.

-Denial’s Painful Decent
+Denial’s Painful Descent

 Trusting Instincts